CHILDREN AND TEENS AT SAT NAM FEST

 Children under 13 do not need to purchase event passes.
-If your child is between 4-12 and you would like them to participate in children’s camp then you need to purchase a children’s camp pass.
-Children ages 13-17 need to have an event pass or register for Teen’s Camp (which includes their festival entrance)
+If your child is between 4-12, and you would like them to participate in children’s camp then you only need to purchase a children’s camp pass.
+Children ages 13-17 need to have an event pass.

 Children’s Camp at Sat Nam Fest is packed with fun activities, lots of outdoor time, hikes, non- competitive games, children’s yoga, chanting, dancing, art projects and more!
 The program will provide children with an incredible interactive and fun experience of yoga and play while parents are able to delve deeply into their own retreat.